noahap/it567/README.md

 ## Assignment 3
 ### see file it567_a3.py

 Note: This has only been tested to work on Mac with Python 2.7.16.

+### This code provides the following functionalities:
+1. Allow command-line switches to specify a host and port.
+2. Present a simple response to the user.
+3. Allow more than one host to be scanned – 10 points maximum.
+	- Reading a text file of host IP’s or reading a range from the command line
+		- Doing both
+	- Allowing different ways to specify hosts (subnet mask and range) – 5 points.

+4. Allow multiple ports to be specified

+5. Use of more than one protocol
+  - TCP
+  - UDP
+  - ICMP

+6. Traceroute

+7. User experience results – PDF report

+8. GUI tool

+9. Other ideas or concepts not mentioned
+  - Multithreading (speeds up port scanning)
 ```
 python it567_a3.py --help
 Usage: it567_a3.py [OPTIONS]